Top 5 3rd Quarter Trades of Si - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Extended Market Index ETF has a price-earnings ratio of 12.60 and a price-book ratio of 2.26.
+In terms of valuation, iShares Gold Trust has a price-book ratio of 5.76.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Single Point Partners, LLC reduced their investment in ARCA:VOO by 7,451 shares.
-The trade had a 0.7% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $363.71.
+The guru sold out of their 32,383-share investment in NAS:IEI.
+Previously, the stock had a 2.3% weight in the equity portfolio.
+Shares traded for an average price of $118.05 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.